Anachak355/SuSceMod/README.md

 ### 📂 `analysis/`
 This folder contains Python scripts focused on analysis, visualization and accuracy assessment of simulated urban built-up data.

+### 📂 `simulation/`
+Examples for modelling for growth-based and density-based scenarios, using jupyter notebooks and example rasters